aleggs/open-in-sourcegraph/README.md

 ## Features

 - **Quick Access:** Open any file in Sourcegraph directly from VS Code.
-- **Customizable Settings:** Configure the Sourcegraph subdomain, base path, and repository name key path to match your project's structure.
+- **Customizable Settings:** Configure the Sourcegraph subdomain and base path to match your project's structure.
 - **Seamless Integration:** Integrates with the VS Code explorer context menu for easy access.

 ## Installation